connellw/ConnellwBlog/_posts/2021-10-11-onion-architecture-ddd-cqrs.md

 ## The Query Side

-The other half of our application will be handle reads.
+The other half of our application will handle reads.
 Think about what information we need to know, then we can directly return that ViewModel.

 Query objects look very similar to Commands, and are handled similarly with a `QueryHandler` class.